Berris provides an affordable alternative for divorcing or separating couples wanting to resolve issues such as:

 Use of Mediation

-Mediation is practiced in many different ways and circumstances across the globe.
+Mediation sessions are practiced in many different ways and circumstances across the globe.
 The rapid emergence of this form of dispute resolution has led to fascinating interpretations on the practice as it has developed and integrated comfortably into the legal system of many countries: saving time, cost and allowing access to justice to those who cannot afford it.

 In the UK, mediation is recognized as an appropriate form of ADR when disputes arise.
 In some family private law proceedings, it is compulsory to attend before having a case heard at court.
 In other areas of law in the UK, its use is only recommended.